uviclibraries/podcasting/editing-audio-transitions-voiceovers.md

 5. Click on the **Skip to Start** button and then click on the **Play** button to listen to your track(s). <img src="images/podcast-transitions-skip-to-start.png" style="float:right;width:300px;" alt="Audacity's skip to start and play buttons">

 How did it sound?
 Maybe you got lucky and it sounds the way you want already.
 Bonus!
 Do not expect things to sound perfect the first time.
-For example, the music could overalp your interview too soon or too late, or the volume of the music might overpower the volume of your spoken audio content.
+For example, the music could overlap your interview too soon or too late, or the volume of the music might overpower the volume of your spoken audio content.

 Next, we will address the common issues in this process...